 Are you confident and ready to teach?

-It's not easy.
+Teaching is not easy.
 Here's a course that is focused on teaching mostly children that will make you feel more confident in that classroom.